 I normally don’t do extended travel, just a couple days usually, so there is no need for an extensive skincare regimen.
 Just the essentials to get me through the trip.
 Here is what I like right now…

-Dermalogica facial cleanser.
+Dermalogica Special Cleansing Gel.
 Just a general face wash to keep things fresh.

 Kiehl’s Facial Fuel Eye De-puffer.
 Jet lag and late night fun will show itself on your face the next day.
 The de-puffer is a fresh pick-me-up that makes you look like you are well-rested.